SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 3/3/2017 ==

+Managed to get a random animal being created.

+I created a few sprites as well, noted by the kitten sprite and the start of a dog sprite.

+There is one major bug that has been created and that is, having two of the same objects being rendered.

+So if you spawn two ducks...then one duck will override the other duck.

+I think I need to create throw-away factory objects.

 == 2/3/2017 ==

 Some ideas that came out from today: